Craftidore/mdhosting/Reckoners/Queen Grav.md

+---
+alias: Queen Gravitron
+---

 # Queen Gravitron

-Has a [daughter](Aura.md).
+Has a [[Aura|daughter]].
 Is obsessed with keeping her heir alive and ready to take her place.

-\#Epic
+#Epic